Celibecy/HOMEWORK/README.md

 # HOMEWORK
-This Github is a place to save any my homeworks.
+This Github is a place to save all my homeworks.